SwiftcordApp/Swiftcord/README.md

 </p>

 ## Simply beautiful.
-Swiftcord looks and feels like a natural part of your Mac and iPad.
-Smooth animations, familiar controls, and meticulous attention to detail.
-Built in SwiftUI, it uses system controles while ensuring messages, rich text, and embeds look exactly like you expect.
+Swiftcord looks and feels like a natural part of your Mac and iPad with meticulous attention to detail.
+Built in SwiftUI, it uses system controls while ensuring messages, rich text, and embeds look exactly like you expect.

 ## Blazingly fast.
 Rebuilt from the ground up with performance at its core, Swiftcord launches in an instant,